 8.2.2 Annual domestic racing licenses expire one year after the date of license issuance or renewal.
-International racing licenses expire on the December 31.
+International racing licenses expire on the Dec.
+31.

-8.2.3 Changes to a racing license may be made only by a regional representative or the Executive Director.
-An address change to a different district may be made only by the Executive Director.
+8.2.3 Changes to a racing license may be made only by an Administrator or the Executive Director.
+An address change to a different state may be made only by the Executive Director.
 Anyone making an unauthorized alteration of a license or causing such a change to be made shall be subject to suspension.